-The present findings are partially in agreement Naik et al. (2018), who reported that, the peak activity observed from October onwards is consistent with higher infestation from the 45th SMW onward.
+The present findings are partially in agreement Naik et al. (2018), who reported that peak activity observed from October onwards was consistent with higher infestation from the 45th SMW onward.
 Similar seasonal incidence patterns were further supported by Patel (1992), who recorded maximum infestation during September to November.
-Further, Prasad et al. (2008) also observed peak pink bollworm activity during the mid- to late-season crop period, corresponding to October–November.
-Sharma et al. (2009) reported that pink bollworm incidence was higher during dry weather conditions with reduced rainfall, supporting the present experiment.
+Further, Prasad et al. (2008) observed peak pink bollworm activity during the mid- to late-season crop period, corresponding to October–November.
+Sharma et al. (2009) reported that pink bollworm incidence was higher during dry weather conditions with reduced rainfall, thereby supporting the present experiment.
 Similarly, Kranthi (2015) documented that, weather factors particularly rainfall and humidity, significantly influenced bollworm population dynamics in cotton ecosystems.
 Overall, the present study confirms that low rainfall conditions favor pink bollworm buildup, while peak infestation typically occurs during the late-season crop stage (October–November), consistent with earlier reports.
 However, in contrast to the present findings, Dhawan et al. (1996) reported a non-significant positive relationship between rainfall and pink bollworm incidence.

 Natural Enemies

 Table 1 revealed that ladybird beetles were present throughout the cropping period.
 During 2020–21, their population ranged from 0.10 to 1.80 beetles per plant between the 31st and 49th SMW, whereas during 2021–22, the population ranged from 0.10 to 1.40 beetles per plant from the 32nd to 49th SMW.
-The chrysopa populations in 2020–21 ranged from 0.20 to 1.20 per plant between the 33rd and 49th SMW, with a peak observed during the 42nd week.
-In 2021–22, the population varied from 0.10 to 1.10 per plant from the 34th week onward, reaching its maximum during the 46th SMW.
-Spider populations during 2020–21 ranged from 0.10 to 1.30 per plant between the 32nd and 52nd SMW, with peak abundance recorded in the 40th week.
-Similarly, during 2021–22, the population ranged from 0.10 to 1.50 per plant from the 34th to 52nd SMW, attaining maximum density observed during the 40th SMW.
+The Chrysopa populations in 2020–21 ranged from 0.20 to 1.20 per plant between the 33rd and 49th SMW, with peak abundance observed during the 42nd week.
+During 2021–22, the population varied from 0.10 to 1.10 individuals per plant from the 34th week onward, reaching its maximum during the 46th SMW.
+Spider populations during 2020–21 ranged from 0.10 to 1.30 individuals per plant between the 32nd and 52nd SMW, with peak abundance recorded in the 40th week.
+Similarly, during 2021–22, the population ranged from 0.10 to 1.50 individuals per plant from the 34th to 52nd SMW, attaining maximum density observed during the 40th SMW.
 Across both years, the populations of natural enemies showed variability throughout the crop season and exhibited a non-significant correlation with rainfall.

 The present findings are in agreement with Khedkar and Kabre (2020), who reported the presence of ladybird beetles on cotton from the 28th to 47th SMW, with peak activity during the 40th SMW.
-Sarode et al. (2020) also reported a non-significant negative correlation with rainfall.
+Sarode et al. (2020 reported a non-significant negative correlation with rainfall.
 The present results are further supported by Kapadia and Puri (1989) and Sharma et al. (2004), who noted higher predator activity during September–October, with spiders occurring at low but consistent levels during June–July and chrysopid activity increasing during August–October.

 Conclusion:

 The major cotton pests showed population fluctuation patterns influenced by rainfall.
-Sucking pests appeared early, while pink bollworm occurred in later crop stages, with peak populations during mid to late season.
-Rainfall significantly affected aphid and pink bollworm negatively, while leafhopper and thrips showed a significant positive response.
+Sucking pests appeared early, whereas pink bollworm occurred during later crop stages, with peak populations observed during mid to late season.
+Rainfall had a significan negative effect on aphid and pink bollworm negatively, while leafhopper and thrips showed a significant positive response.
 Whitefly reported a weak, non-significant relationship with rainfall.
-Natural enemies were present throughout the season, with peak activity corresponding to higher pest abundance and played an important role in regulating pest dynamics in cotton.
+Natural enemies were present throughout the season, with peak activity corresponding to higher pest abundance and they played an important role in regulating pest dynamics in cotton.

 References